The Good Book

 Dm A Morality is written there in simple white and black

-Dm I had a cat, she gave birth to a
+Dm A I had a cat, she gave birth to a litter

-G So I drowned the little fuckers in
+G C So I drowned the little fuckers in the bath

 C7 Genesis, Chapter 6, Verse 5-7!